 2020 has been quite a roller coaster, for us as well as for everyone else.
 We moved to Copenhagen in January and started to establish our new life in a new country, before we went to visit Kaitlin’s parents in Los Angeles in February.
 When we returned to Copenhagen it was March 12th – the day of the lockdown.

 Needless to say, the global pandemic we’re all living through right now has had a major impact on our little business.
 When the restaurant and travel businesses bleed, we bleed too.
-From March to June, we basically had no income from anything.
+In 2020, we basically had no income.
 There was nothing we could do about it, so we decided to focus all our effort on helping our beloved restaurant industry survive.
 We created take-away guides to all major cities in Scandinavia, and we produced a YouTube series in four episodes highlighting some of the coolest initiatives we saw around Copenhagen.
 Paid work just had to wait.

 What the Future Holds

 A time of crisis makes you rethink everything.
 There’s no doubt we need to diversify our business.
-That’s one of the reasons why we are relaunching food tours!
-Anders has previously led food tours in Copenhagen and Oslo, and we also hosted a food tour together in Singapore last year.
-This is not unknown territory for us, but our new concept will be a little different.
-Because of the Coronavirus, we’re offering small scale, private tours instead of large group tours, and, for the time being, we’re only focusing on guiding people around our new hometown of Copenhagen.
-Click here to book a tour!
+That’s one of the reasons why we are relaunching our food tours!
+We’ve previously led food tours in Copenhagen and Oslo, and we also hosted a food tour together in Singapore in 2019.
+Click here to join a food tour!

 Stay safe, and stay hungry!